Ensure accessibility

 Access for those with disabilities

-Over 1 billion people globally live with disabilities, according to the World Health Organization.
-That number is even higher when you consider the aging of many populations around the world, as well as how many of us experience temporary disabilities at various points in our lives.
+Over 1 billion people — about 16% of the global population — live with disabilities, according to the World Health Organization.
+That number is even higher when you consider the aging of many populations around the world, as well as how many of us experience temporary disabilities at certain points in our lives.

-Any inclusive participatory process should strive to serve these communities.
+Any inclusive participatory process should strive to serve everyone in the community.
 Designing for inclusivity often ends up benefiting all of us in ways we don't expect.
 For example, the transition from door knobs to accessible handles didn’t only help people with disabilities.
 Anyone carrying something using both hands benefits by being able to use their elbow to open a door.
 In addition, consultants at Accenture found that accessibility-minded companies also perform better financially.

 We've noted platforms' descriptions of their accessibility in our comparison matrix.
 You should also check if your government or institution has its own accessibility-compliance requirements.
 Some of the common accessibility guidelines include those adopted by the:

 Technology advances faster than regulatory bodies.
-The WCAG 2.2 working draft is the most up-to-date guideline.
+The WCAG 2.2 standard is the most up-to-date guideline.
+The standards body is already at work on the next generation guidelines, WCAG 3.0, although they won't be finalized for some time.
 Compliance with WCAG levels A and AA counts toward U.S. Section 508 compliance, so this may be a good place to start.

 Even if you aren't required to fulfill specific accessibility requirements, we still recommend you choose a platform that prioritizes it.
 While guidelines like WCAG can be intimidating in their length, one study found that the vast majority of accessibility errors fell into just six categories: